How To Diagnose And Treat Internal Parasites In Fish

 Keep Stable Water Parameters

-It should be an ultimate goal of any fish keeper in the aquarium hobby to provide the best life for your fish friends as possible.
-This means maintaining water temperatures, ammonia and nitrite levels, feeding a healthy diet full of nutritionally dense foods and keeping a close eye out for any signs of stress or disease.
+It should be the ultimate goal of any fish keeper in the aquarium hobby to provide the best life for your fish friends as possible.
+This means maintaining water temperatures, ammonia, and nitrite levels, feeding a healthy diet full of nutritionally dense foods, and keeping a close eye out for any signs of stress or disease.

 Stress Levels

-This directly ties in to stable water parameters inside your aquarium, as fluctuating temperatures and ammonia levels will inevitably lead to stress among your aquatic life.
+This directly ties in to stable water parameters inside your aquarium, as fluctuating temperatures and ammonia levels will inevitably lead to stress in your aquatic life.

 A Side Note About Stress And Ich